 District 1.
 Bounded on the north and west by the Okeechobee Waterway (located within the bounds of the Caloosahatchee River); including Lofton's Island.
-The eastern and southern borders follow I-75 from the Okeechobee Waterway south to the northern section line of Section 22, Township 44, Range 25, then east along said section line to the northeast corner of Section 23, Township 44, Range 25, then south along said section line to the Buckingham Road ROW (SR 82A), then west along said ROW to its intersection with the State Road 82 ROW, then southeast along said ROW to the intersection of the proposed State Road 884 ROW extension, follow the SR 884 ROW extension to its intersection with the western boundary of the Six Mile Cypress Slough and the City of Fort Myers city limits, then following the city limits line southwesterly to its intersection with Six Mile Cypress Parkway, continue southwesterly along the Six Mile Cypress Parkway to the southern section lines of Section 4, Township 45, Range 25, then west along the southern sections 4, 5, and 6, Township 45, Range 25 to the southwest corner of Section 6, Township 45, Range 25, then north along the western section line of Section 6, Township 45, Range 25 to the City of Fort Myers city limits, then follow the Fort Myers city limits to the southern section line of Section 2, Township 45, Range 24, then west along the southern section lines of Sections 2 and 3, Township 45, Range 24 to the Okeechobee Waterway.
+The eastern and southern borders follow I-75 from the Okeechobee Waterway south to the northern section line of Section 22, Township 44, Range 25, then east along said section line to the northeast corner of Section 23, Township 44, Range 25, then south along said section line to the Buckingham Road ROW (SR 82A), then west along said ROW to its intersection with the State Road 82 ROW, then southeast along said ROW to the intersection of the

+EROC DRAFT EROC LDC Regular Cycle Package I.docx Tuesday, April 26, 2016 proposed State Road 884 ROW extension, follow the SR 884 ROW extension to its intersection with the western boundary of the Six Mile Cypress Slough and the City of Fort Myers city limits, then following the city limits line southwesterly to its intersection with Six Mile Cypress Parkway, continue southwesterly along the Six Mile Cypress Parkway to the southern section lines of Section 4, Township 45, Range 25, then west along the southern sections 4, 5, and 6, Township 45, Range 25 to the southwest corner of Section 6, Township 45, Range 25, then north along the western section line of Section 6, Township 45, Range 25, then southern section line of Section 6, Township 45, Range 24, then west along the southern section lines of Section 2, Township 45, Range 24, then west along the southern section lines of Sections 2 and 3, Township 45, Range 24 to the Okeechobee Waterway.